pashuniaa/bookhub/README.md

   #Further Improvements
   As mentioned before, registration page will be added soon.
-Also, right now I use google books api to get book card covers and read book URL's, but those url's are entered to the fields by hand.
-So soon instead of specifying every url, you will only need to type in book's ISBN, which will automatically call an API and get those.
+Also, right now I use google books api to get book card covers and read book URL's, but those url's are entered to the fields by hand, just like other info.
+So soon instead of specifying every field, you will only need to type   in book's ISBN, which will automatically call an API and fill in the fields.